alisianoi/ss18-seminar-on-algos/talk/speak.md

 My point here is that the analytic jobs have become a lot harder and require a lot more resources.

-Going back to the original question, let's quickly mention geographical separation.
-In one sentence, it means that the connection speed between your datacenters matters.
-Going back to the Spotify example for a second, the used to be a time when their Hadoop cluster fit in a single room in a conventional apartment.
-This is not the scale at which the problem from the main paper matters.
-These days, however, when Spotify operates one of the largest Hadoop clusters in Europe, has also their servers present in datacenters across the globe and runs approximately 20 thousand analytic jobs daily, their use case is applicable for the optimization problem you are about to see.

 Finally, let's talk about fairness.
 To begin with, fairness intuitively is a situation when all the participants get a fair share